LowerDotcomLogo.jpg (2555 bytes)

 The American Football League Hall of Fame archives contain thousands of items about the AFL.
 Newspaper articles about the American Football League . . . stories, columns and letters to the editor about the American Football League.
 Photos and collector cards of American Football League players.
 Game programs, ticket stubs, game reports and box scores of American Football League games.

-It would be virtually impossible to put all that information on a website, but this page will periodically post selected historic items about the American Football League, as they were written by the sportswriters and fans in the 1960s.
+It would be virtually impossible to put all that information on a website, but this page will periodically post selected historic items about the American Football League, as they were written by the sportswriters and fans in the 1960s, as well as more recent articles.
 In some cases the dates are approximate.

 NOTE: In the interest of conserving space on this site, at the bottom of the page, I have links to articles on the AFL that are already available at other sites.